roman-milk/roman-milk.github.io/maid-to-order-made-for-more.md

+===

- ****** Maid to Order, Made for More ****** byTheTalkMan© I would go out during the day, leaving her on her own, and I was relieved that nothing catastrophic happened.
+I would go out during the day, leaving her on her own, and I was relieved that nothing catastrophic happened.
 If she had done a better job, I would have been more lenient with her.
 I would have let her go into the pool, like she had asked.
 I would have let her borrow my car to go into town.
 But she was still struggling, and I would find myself having to go in after she left and fix things up.
 It reached the point where I wondered why I had a maid if I was still doing some cleaning.

  I was patient with her, more patient than I would be normally, but it was starting to reach the point where I thought it might be best to go a different direction and find a new maid.
 I didn't tell Troy about this, because I knew he would talk me out of it.
 He was a softy, and I couldn't imagine him cutting someone off so callously.
 I could though.
 I could fire the sweet Mexican flower.
 I could be that bitch.